Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Another way to see this topic is leave everything better as you found it originally.

-From a company view we need to think about another thing, **production** and **consumption** are 2 different things that require different people and skills.
-The idea of this book is to help address the various side of the Open Source world because a *Mantainer* cannot do everything alone.
+From a company view, we need to think about another thing, **production** and **consumption** are 2 different things that require different people and skills.
+The idea of this book is to help address the various side of the Open Source world because a *Maintainer* cannot do everything alone.
-"[Users need open source projects, but open source projects do not need users](https://matt.life/writing/the-asymmetry-of-open-source)" this quote is from a story from a OSS project that has a company behind that reminds to everyone that a project doesn't mean that need to be suitable for everyone also if at same time can be transparent etc.
+"[Users need open source projects, but open source projects do not need users](https://matt.life/writing/the-asymmetry-of-open-source)" this quote is from a story from an OSS project that has a company behind that reminds to everyone that a project doesn't mean that need to be suitable for everyone, also if at same time can be transparent etc.

-The mantainer is a role that is a project manager, support, developer, documentation and so on.
-Basically everything that start from protion to keep the project alive, and if the grows can share this duties to other people.
-It is a time consuming role and require a lot of skills:
+The maintainer is a role that is a project manager, support, developer, documentation and so on.
+Basically everything that start from promotion to keep the project alive, and if the growth can share these duties to other people.
+It is a time consuming role and require many skills:

 * Improve documentation based on your experience
-* Be open to activites for other users
+* Be open to activities for other users
 * Propose and try new approaches
 * Be honest with/care others
 * Define roadmap
 * Assign tasks wisely
 * Janitor tasks

-And so on but you can do those tasks and help the projects you love and improve the value over all.
+And so on, but you can do those tasks and help the projects you love and improve the value over all.

-In a company this exchange of value by contributors or the future of a project is a completelly different thing, as example a project ca be released for [branding promotion but ignoring proposed changes](https://miles.land/posts/corporate-open-source/).
-It is known that company usually hire people that contributed to specific projects that they use or are focused in the area they need skilled people.
+In a company, this exchange of value by contributors or the future of a project is a completely different thing, for example a project can be released for [branding promotion but ignoring proposed changes](https://miles.land/posts/corporate-open-source/).
+It is known that company usually hire people who contributed to specific projects that they use or are focused on the area they need skilled people.
-This company projects often have difficulties on managing the open source community if they are not structured to handle external involvement but this doesn't mean that you can't contribute to them.
-When you are working in this cases it is required to think in a different and more complex way, Open source is not just the 4 freedoms but also a world around visibility, promotion and business (that are not bad things) and not just transparency.
+This company projects often have difficulties on managing the open source community if they are not structured to handle external involvement, but this doesn't mean that you can't contribute to them.
+When you are working in these cases it is required to think in a different and more complex way, Open source is not just the 4 freedoms but also a world around visibility, promotion and business (that are not bad things) and not just transparency.

 From the Principle side, we can talk about the [Robustness Principle](https://en.wikipedia.org/wiki/Robustness_principle) in OSS.
-That can be translated in "be conservative in what you send, be liberal in what you accept", you are open to the world to look on what you are doing but you don't want the involvement of everyone.
-This is a non-sense as per the 4 freedoms but after all you don't want trolls,bad people and so on.
+That can be translated in "be conservative in what you send, be liberal in what you accept", you are open to the world to look at what you are doing, but you don't want the involvement of everyone.
+This is a non-sense as per the 4 freedoms but after all you don't want trolls, bad people and so on.
 To move on a project you need to think in the real world where you have to chose what is better for your project to keep going on.

-From a learning person or a student or someone that is looking to get experience or fill the famous curriculum it is different.
+From a learning person or a student or someone who is looking to get experience or fill the famous curriculum, it is different.
 You read my biography in chapter 1 and you saw that I made myself on my own with open source but can be difficult to show this expertise outside this world.
 Requires personal branding but also documenting somewhere what you are doing it as you are exchanging your time on contributions to grow your knowledge and experience.
-There are project like [Google Summer of Code](https://summerofcode.withgoogle.com/) where students can get paid (if succeed) to contribute for a project on a specific task and they will get a mentor or [Outreachy](https://www.outreachy.org/) that "provides internships to people subject to systemic bias and impacted by underrepresentation in the technical industry where they are living".
+There are project like [Google Summer of Code](https://summerofcode.withgoogle.com/) where students can get paid (if succeed) to contribute for a project on a specific task, and they will get a mentor or [Outreachy](https://www.outreachy.org/) that "provides internships to people subject to systemic bias and impacted by underrepresentation in the technical industry where they are living".
-Anyway it's not something new that there are projects that are opened to university/college students as there [is more attention today on the positive things that they can learn on this](https://cacm.acm.org/magazines/2021/7/253459-why-computing-students-should-contribute-to-open-source-software-projects/fulltext) and if you areading this book probably you have already some hints.
+Anyway it's not something new that there are projects that are opened to university/college students as there [is more attention today on the positive things that they can learn on this](https://cacm.acm.org/magazines/2021/7/253459-why-computing-students-should-contribute-to-open-source-software-projects/fulltext) and if you are reading this book probably you have already some hints.

 The first interaction of an user is an opportunity to get a new contributor, so as community manager, maintainers, contributors etc is important that we offer the best experience, the best gratification we can give but also the best value both the parties can get from this action.
 In this book we will see a lot of suggestions, ideas and process to achieve it starting from the... reporting!